-This information has been prepared to help you fully understand your condition so you will be in the best position possible to work with your physio & follow the steps to your full recovery.
-Understanding the goals of your treatment & having complete confidence in your physio are vital elements of your recovery plan, so if you have any questions then please feel free to ask your physio.
+This information has been prepared to help you fully understand your condition so you will be in the best position possible to work with your physio and follow the steps to your full recovery.
+Understanding the goals of your treatment and having complete confidence in your physio are vital elements of your recovery plan, so if you have any questions then please feel free to ask your physio.

-A facet joint injury of the back is probably one of the most common injuries we see at Central Physio & Performance Fitness.
-This type of injury is very common among people who spend a lot of time in front of computers, people who are required to bend forward a lot, & those that have to do some form of heavy lifting in their day.
+A facet joint injury of the back is probably one of the most common injuries we see at Central Physio and Performance Fitness.
+This type of injury is very common among people who spend a lot of time in front of computers, people who are required to bend forward a lot, and those that have to do some form of heavy lifting in their day.
 This can be a very painful injury but with proper treatment this injury can be fully corrected.

 The lumbar spine is formed by the lower 5 spinal vertebrae, named L1 to L5.
 There are two facet joints between each pair of vertebrae, one on each side of the spine.
 The surfaces of the facet joints are covered by articular cartilage.
 Articular cartilage is a smooth, rubbery material that covers the ends of most joints.
-It helps absorb shock & allows the bone ends to move against each other smoothly, without pain.
+It helps absorb shock and allows the bone ends to move against each other smoothly, without pain.

-Persisting pain & restriction in movement will continue if a facet joint injury is left untreated.
+Persisting pain and restriction in movement will continue if a facet joint injury is left untreated.
 A lot of the time facet joint injuries cause the surrounding back muscles to go into spasm.
-If this is left untreated, continuing muscle tightness will persist, leading to further increases in pain & restriction in movement.
+If this is left untreated, continuing muscle tightness will persist, leading to further increases in pain and restriction in movement.
 People with facet joint injuries also commonly alter their posture to help with the pain.
 This increases the likelihood of other structures being damaged as the changes in posture result in pressure being transmitted to other areas of the body that are not strong enough to handle it.